Lewis County Historical Society and Museum: Closure and planned demolition

-Operational throughout its run as a freight and passenger depot, early signs of its demise began in the late 1960s.
-The Western Union telegraph office, part of the station since its beginnings, closed in January 1969.
 In March 1970, a large merger of several railroad companies led to the creation of Burlington Northern (BNR).
 The new company, due to "economic reasons", began closing depots and stations in smaller communities.
-Initial attempts were made to create a combined terminal between the Twin Cities, which would have included the build of an industrial park for the Chehalis–Centralia Airport in the railroad district.

-After an announcement in early 1972, passengers were permanently diverted from Chehalis to Centralia.
-The Chehalis station had begun to merged their operations and employees with Centralia beginning in January 1973.
+Passengers were permanently diverted in early 1972 from Chehalis to Centralia and the Chehalis station had begun to merge their operations and employees with Centralia beginning in January 1973.
 The Chehalis Depot was officially closed on February 15, 1973, with plans for demolition under orders from Burlington Northern.
-In the event that the station was demolished, an early plan was to convert the parcel into a parking lot.